ktao22/gadeem/about.md

 ✅ Mentorship from Teachers and Students at United World College

-✅ Opportunity to Receive Higher Education Guidance
+✅ Higher Education Opportunities Guidance from University Gradutes, Medical Students, UWC Students

 ✅ Experience Inter-Cultural Exchange in Sciences